AguaClara/Textbook/Gas_Transfer/Gas_Transfer.rst

  If complete deoxygenation is desired a 10\% excess of sulfite can be added.
 The sulfite will continue to react with oxygen as oxygen is transferred into the solution.
 The oxygen concentration can be measured with a dissolved oxygen probe or can be estimated if the temperature is known and equilibrium with the atmosphere assumed (Figure 1-1).

+.. _heading_Gas_Transfer_Experimental_Objectives:

 Experimental Objectives
 =======================

 The objectives of this lab are to:

- 1. Illustrate the dependence of gas transfer on gas flow rate.
+ #.
+Illustrate the dependence of gas transfer on gas flow rate.
- 1. Develop a functional relationship between gas flow rate and gas transfer.
+ #.
+Develop a functional relationship between gas flow rate and gas transfer.
- 1. Measure the oxygen transfer efficiency of a course bubble diffuser.
+ #.
+Measure the oxygen transfer efficiency of a course bubble diffuser.
- 1. Explain the theory and use of dissolved oxygen probes.
+ #.
+Explain the theory and use of dissolved oxygen probes.

 A small reactor that meets the conditions of a constant gas transfer coefficient will be used to characterize the dependence of the gas transfer coefficient on the gas flow rate through a simple diffuser.
 The gas transfer coefficient is a function of the gas flow rate because the interface surface area i.e., the surface area of the air bubbles) increases as the gas flow rate increases.

+.. _heading_Gas_Transfer_Dissolved_Oxygen_Probes:

 Dissolved Oxygen Probes
 =======================